Other sections in Masters:

 The emphasis of this module will be on analysing the interdependency between management, organisational and technological issues and implications of embedding security concerns into digital technologies.
 Issues will be discussed in detail, with reference to specific contemporary case study examples from advanced and emerging economies where possible.

 The final element of the Masters programme, and the most substantial single piece of written work, is the dissertation.
 This involves a sustained piece of individual research, and in some cases this is undertaken for a client company.
+Each year organisations such as IBM, SAP and Informed Solutions and others commission our students to undertake a research internship with them.
+This sees our ITMOC students working on a piece of thought leadership project, writing a white paper and using this as the basis for their dissertation.
 The dissertation module accounts for 60 credits.

 The final element of the Masters programme, and the most substantial single piece of written work, is the dissertation.
 This involves a sustained piece of individual research, and in some cases this is undertaken for a client company.
 It is your chance to bring together and demonstrate all the learning you have acquired throughout the programme.